dkomics/ilri-africa-cdc-training/viralMetagen/viralMetagen_pipeline.md

   - last 3 k-mers mapped to taxonomy ID #562
   - `PE` data will contain `|:|` to indicate the end and begining of a read

-The sample report output format is a tab-delimited file with one line per taxon and six standard collumns:
+The [Sample Report Output Format](https://github.com/DerrickWood/kraken2/wiki/Manual#sample-report-output-format) is a tab-delimited file with one line per taxon and six standard collumns:
 ```
   9.26  2013272 2013272 U       0       unclassified
  90.74  19737212        164     -       1       root